Published By Janet Gershen-Siegel at June 27th, 2018

 Are there more accounts reporting?
 Then move to fleet credit.
 These are companies such as BP and Conoco.
 Use this credit to buy, repair, and maintain vehicles.
 Make certain to apply using the small business’s EIN.

 Have you been sensibly managing the credit you’ve up to this point?
 Then move onto cash credit.
 These are businesses like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 If you have more trade accounts reporting, then these are in reach.

 Know what is happening with your credit.
 Make sure it is being reported and deal with any mistakes ASAP.
 Get in the habit of checking credit reports and digging into the specifics, and not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
+We can help you monitor business credit at Experian and D&B for 90% less.
 See: https://www.creditsuite.com/business-credit-monitoring.
 Update the relevant information if there are errors or the data is incomplete.

 So, what’s all this monitoring for?
 It’s to challenge any mistakes in your records.
 Mistakes in your credit report(s) can be corrected.
 But the CRAs usually want you to dispute in a particular way.